Jack Parkinson (basketball): Later life

 Parkinson returned to Yorktown, Indiana and opened a wholesale plumbing and heating business in Muncie.
 He was elected into the Delaware County Athletic Hall of Fame and the Indiana Basketball Hall of Fame.

 His son, Bruce G. Parkinson, was an All-American as a player at Purdue and still holds the school's record for career assists (690).
 Bruce led the Boilermakers to the 1974 NIT Championship and was the Captain of the 1975 Pan-Am Gold Medal Men's Basketball Team.
 Bruce was elected to the Indiana Basketball Hall of Fame in 2004.

 The Parkinsons are one of a handful of father-son pairs who have been elected to the Indiana Basketball Hall of Fame.

 His grandson, Austin Parkinson, is the current head coach of the women's basketball team at Butler University.
-Austin was an Academic All-Big Ten point guard at Purdue; following a celebrated career in HS (Indiana All-Star, over 1,665+ points).
+Austin was an Academic All-Big Ten point guard at Purdue; following a celebrated career in high school (Indiana All-Star; scored over 1,665+ points).